 Research from Her Majesty’s Revenue & Customs suggests the number of estates caught by inheritance tax has continued to grow over the years.
 However, by planning ahead, there are ways to limit the percentage of your assets to which the Government is entitled.

 If you are a UK Domicile, IHT is a tax on money or possessions you leave behind when you die, and on some gifts you make during your lifetime.
 Your estate is the total value of your assets (property, car, bank accounts, investments etc.), including those given away in the seven years prior to death, less any outstanding bills, debt or funeral expenses.

 Inheritance tax allowance

-The tax-free IHT tax allowance is currently £325,000 and will remain so until 2014-15.
+The tax-free IHT tax allowance is currently £325,000.
 Above this ‘Nil Rate Band’, tax of 40% is usually payable.
-If you are married or in a registered civil partnership new IHT rules allow partners to pass their possessions and assets to each other tax-free and, since October 2007, the surviving partner is now allowed to use their own tax free allowance and any of the balance of the nil rate tax band not used on the death of their partner.
+If you are married or in a registered civil partnership IHT rules allow partners to pass their possessions and assets to each other tax-free and, since October 2007, the surviving partner is now allowed to use their own tax free allowance and any of the balance of the nil rate tax band not used on the death of their partner.
 This has the potential to effectively double the amount the surviving partner can leave behind tax-free without the need for special tax planning.

 Making a gift

 As well as on your estate at death, IHT may also be payable on gifts you make during your lifetime, especially if you die within seven years of making the gift.
 The laws are strict in which constitutes a “gift” and what doesn’t and they fall into four basic categories: